 A right based approach to children’s involvement in DRR

 The primary reason why children should be included in DRR activities is because they have a right to be a part of these activities.
-In other words, including children is not voluntary, it is a duty for the people working with and making decisions about DRR.
+In other words, including children is not voluntary, it is a legally binding obligation for the people working with and making decisions about DRR.

-For anyone who hasn’t heard of this right before, naturally, some questions might arise: What is meant by a “duty”?
-Why should children be involved in these issues?
+Naturally, some questions might arise for anyone who hasn’t heard of this right before: Why should children be involved in these issues?

 This obligation to involve children comes from the United Nations Convention on the Rights of the Child (UNCRC).
 The UNCRC is a human rights treaty.
 The 54 articles in this treaty describe children’s rights and what must be done to uphold these rights.
 Article 12 of the convention says: